- Major features

 Eglot is now part of Emacs core

 During the last couple of years, LSP has given text editors incredible capabilities, giving them IDE-like features relatively easily.
-Aside from Elisp development, most of the code I write is now done with the help of an LSP server, running along Emacs and analyzing my code, suggesting and performing changes and actions for me.
+Aside from Elisp development, most of the code I write is now done with the help of an LSP server, running along Emacs and analysing my code, suggesting and performing changes and actions for me.

 Several integrations of LSP exist for Emacs, such as LSP Mode, Eglot, and lsp-bridge.
 Among the three, Eglot is now part of Emacs core!
 No longer do you need to install a package, simply register an LSP server and autocompletion, documentation, error detection, and other features will become available right away!